 A wake breaks the water surface from the root to the centre of the pool, some 20 meters away.
 Damn… it’s moving farther!
 You must move a little forward… quietly… slowly.
 The movements stop again but now you are within an easier casting distance.
 Stay still and wait.

-A cloud runs over the bright sun and the water gets duller for a while and you don’t notice the shadow emerging from the depth and swimming slowly in circles around the root.
+Clouds cover the bright sun and the water gets duller for a while and you notice the shadow emerging from the depth and swimming slowly in circles around the root.
 Go and back.
-Go and back… go… and the fly darts in a blink, hitting the surface somewhere near the tail of the shadow.
+Go and back.
+The fly darts in a blink, hitting the surface somewhere near the tail of the shadow.

 Soon, the heavy fish stops fighting but doesn’t surrender.
 He relies on his weight and reaches the bottom.
 You pull.
 He pulls.
 Once, Twice.
 Thrice… he’s tired, now.
 You bring him near your net, already mid-submerged and awaiting for the corpulent body.

-He touches the net’s rim… a quick movement and returns back to the river bed.
-The operation is repeated two o three more times and, at last!, he enters the net while you lift your prey well above the water, lowering the tired right arm holding the rod.
+He touches the net’s rim… a quick movement and he returns back to the river bed.
+The operation is repeated two o three more times and, at last!, he enters the net while you lift your prey well above the water.

 You run the risk to damage him… Please!
-It is my firsh big chub… Please…
+I know but it is my first big chub… Please…

 Ok, let’s make an exception.
 Hurry up… done?
 OK.
 A quick movement holding the fly between thumb and forefinger and he is free to swim away and rest under the root.
 This is the best prize for a good fighter.

 For sure, the pool contains other “monsters” but more casts to the water will get no extra catches.
-Chub are very shy fish and the rest of the company has – we are convinced of this – left the battlefield and we would cast to an empty pool.
+Chub are very shy and the rest of the company has left the battlefield and we would cast to an empty pool.